CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 These two files will be used to create a blank database if none exists when the database container starts.
 That way when the website starts it will already have a blank database ready to use.

-### 1.2 Windows vs Linux Line Endings
+## 1.2 Windows vs Linux Line Endings

 Historically windows terminates line-endings in file with a carriage return and line feed (CRLF), while Linux uses a single line feed (LF) - and if you want to learn about the history of why then check out this awesome video from Scott Hanselman : [https://www.youtube.com/watch?v=TtiBhktB4Qg](https://www.youtube.com/watch?v=TtiBhktB4Qg)

 To that end, we need to make sure all our files related to this and any containers are terminated with Line Feed (LF) and NOT Carriage Return Line Feed (CRLF).

-## 2.2 Build the database image and run the database container
+## 1.3 Build the database image and run the database container

 Before you run the database container, make sure the rest of the files have the the right file endings.
 These files all need to have the Linux line ending (\n) and not the Windows line ending (\r\n).

-*Note : If you are running a local SQL Server on your machine, you will need to stop that server before you can run the database container, or the container will not be able to start. *

 Once this is done, build the database image.

     docker build --tag=umbdata ./UmbData

-And run it
+And run it with the following command.

+*Note : If you are running a local SQL Server on your machine, you will need to stop that server before you can run the database container, or the container will not be able to start.*

     docker run --name umbdata -p 1433:1433 --volume sqlFiles:/var/opt/mssql  -d umbdata

-This should give you a container ID.
-You can check which containers are running by running the following command.
+This should give you a container ID back if the container was started successfully.

-    docker ps

-## 2.3 Creating the network for our containers
+## 1.4 Creating the network for our containers

 To let the website and database containers communicate with each other, we need to define a custom bridge network between the two of them.